25+ Indoor Stair Railing Ideas to Inspire Your Next Project

 This railing was built by Gerry for his restaurant in Arnold, Maryland.
 The railing is a simple design that makes use of just two fittings and provides diners a handrail to grab when walking up or down this ramp.
 The two fittings used in this project include the Flange and 90 Degree Elbow.

 This indoor ramp railing was built by Randy in Medina, New York.
-Instead of using Kee Klamp fittings, the railing uses ADA fittings in order to provide a smooth, obstruction-free handrail throughout the entirety of the railing (a requirement by ADA guidelines for public establishments).
+Instead of using Kee Klamp fittings, the railing uses ADA parts and fittings in order to provide a smooth, obstruction-free handrail throughout the entirety of the railing (a requirement by ADA guidelines for public establishments).

 The railing is also great for disabled and/or elderly people who may need to keep a hand on the rail at all times.